 Inactivity alerts indicate that your hub or sensors have missed expected check-ins for more than 4 hours.
-Ensure that your hub is plugged in and that are lights are green.
+Ensure that your hub is plugged in and that are lights are red.
 For more tips on your hub and inactivity alerts, please reference the below guide.

 To disable alerts, navigate to the Sensors page and then to the alert you wish to disable.
 Select the power button icon to the right of the alert.
 The icon will be dark grey when disabled and green when enabled.

 Please be careful not to disable the sensor, as this will prevent the sensor from recording data.

 First, invite your new team member to Therma via the “Invite users” form on the Users page.
 Once the new team member has accepted their invite, add them to alerts by navigating to the Sensors page, and editing or creating a new alert.
 Team members are added under the “Then notify” field in alert configuration.

 To update your contact information, either navigate to the Users page and select “Edit account” or select your name under the account dropdown on the far right of the navigation.

 To delete a user’s account, navigate to the Users page, locate the user you wish to delete, and click or tap the trash can icon on the right.

 Data export, a record of all data available in your account